dOpensource/dsiprouter/README.md

 dSIPRouter allows you to quickly turn [Kamailio](https://www.kamailio.org/) into an easy to use SIP Service Provider platform, which enables two basic use cases:

-- **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc
+- **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc.  We have support for IP and credential based authentication.
 - **Hosted PBX services:** Proxy SIP Endpoint requests to a multi-tenant PBX such as FusionPBX or single-tenant such as FreePBX.
 We have an integration with FusionPBX that make this really easy and scalable!

+**Follow us at #dopensource on Twitter to get the latest updates on dSIPRouter**

 ### Supported Platforms:

 #### OS Support

+You will get the best experience on Debian Stretch!

 - CentOS 7 (tested on 7.3.1611)
 - Debian Jessie (tested on 8.9)
+- Debian Stretch (tested on 9.3)

 #### Kamailio Versions
 - Kamailio 4.x (tested on Kamailio 4.4.5, 4.4.6)
-* Kamailio 5.x support is coming very soon
+- Kamailio 5.1 (only for Debian Stretch)

 #### Database Support